suyashmudgal/ResearchPaper_1/README.md

 ## 📌 Project Overview

 This project introduces **SASKC**, a new non-parametric classification algorithm that improves upon K-Nearest Neighbors (KNN) by incorporating feature-wise statistical weighting and a rank-based voting mechanism.
-The project is structured as a rigorous research study, comparing SASKC against standard ML models (Logistic Regression, SVM, KNN, Naive Bayes, Decision Tree, Random Forest) on the **Wine dataset**.
+The project is structured as a rigorous research study, comparing SASKC against standard ML models (Logistic Regression, SVM, KNN, Naive Bayes, Decision Tree, Random Forest) on three benchmark datasets: **Wine, Iris, and Breast Cancer**.

-Key Features:
+**Key Features:**
 - **Novel Algorithm**: Full implementation of SASKC from scratch.
-- **Rigorous Evaluation**: 100 Monte Carlo cross-validation runs.
+- **Rigorous Evaluation**: 100 Monte Carlo cross-validation runs on multiple datasets.
+- **Ablation Study**: Analysis of the impact of adaptive weights vs. rank-based voting.
 - **Robustness Testing**: Evaluation on both clean and noisy data (Gaussian noise).
-- **Production Ready**: Includes a REST API (Flask) and an interactive Dashboard (Streamlit).
+- **Interactive Dashboard**: Streamlit app for visualizing results and stability.
-- **Research Grade**: IEEE-format paper draft and experiment logs.
+- **Research Paper**: Full 11-page IEEE-format conference paper included.

 ## 🧠 What is SASKC?